philfrei/SiVi/README.md

    `javac -d compiled/ --module-source-path sivisource -m siviModule`
 5. To run, execute the following command:
    `java -p compiled/ -m siviModule/com.adonax.sivi.LaunchSivi`

-#### Information for importing to an IDE or build tool

-I am not including instructions for working with various IDE's or build programs like ANT or MAVEN.
-The following information should be helpful for bringing the project into a preferred environment.
-The code, as posted, is from my personal *Eclipse* IDE fork.
-Eclipse names the module-level folder *Java* instead of the name cited in `module-info.java`, which is *siviModule*.

 Location of `main()`: [`../com/adonax/sivi/LaunchSivi`](tree/master/src/main/java/com/adonax/sivi/LauchSivi)